310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 <link rel="stylesheet" href="/css/storylist.css">

 {% note narration %}
 **Translation Note:** The story title is the typical phrase a servant would say, but in Japanese, it's phrased how Chiaki would say it.
-Instead of *go-houshi shimasu* (polite, proper way to say it), it's *go-houshi suru zo* (how Chiaki typically speaks, which is informal and masculine).
+Instead of *go-houshi shimasu* (polite, formal way to say it), it's *go-houshi suru zo* (how Chiaki typically speaks, which is informal and masculine).
 {% endnote %}

 <div class="msr-season summer">